taikedz/vefirewall/README.md

 ## What for

 Very Easy Firewall is an extremely simple firewall setup tool that allows you to configure some simple firewall rules and apply them.
-You don't need to content with firewalld syntax, ufw usage, or iptables expertise.
+You don't need to contend with firewalld syntax, ufw usage, or iptables expertise.

 You just need to know what ports to allow input on, what ports to allow output on, and what IPs you want to ban.